 A small bottle of water is given to each person

-Timelines are strict in order to get everyone back to the airport
+Timelines are strict to get everyone back to the airport

-English speaking guides lead the tour and provide historical context as well as information while riding on the bus between stops
+English-speaking guides led the tour and offer historical context as well as information while riding on the bus between stops